Early next year, an international team will track the uncontrolled atmospheric reentry of Tiangong 1, China's first prototype space station.

 A large, uncontrolled reentry is set for early 2018, as China's first prototype space station, Tiangong 1 (Chinese for “heavenly palace”) is set to burn up in Earth's atmosphere during its fall from orbit.

-China's National Space Agency (CNSA) launched the school bus-sized, 8½-ton space station on September 29, 2011.
+The China National Space Agency (CNSA) launched the school bus-sized, 8½-ton space station on September 29, 2011.
 It was the precursor to a full-scale space station that China is planning to complete by 2022.
 China used the precursor station to test automated docking and rendezvous techniques in November 2011, followed by two short visits by taikonauts (Chinese astronauts) aboard Shenzhou 9 and Shenzhou 10 in 2012 and 2013, respectively.

 China extended the Tiangong 1 mission out to March 2016, but ground controllers lost contact with it late last year.
 In May 2017, China stated in a letter to the United Nations Office for Outer Space Affairs that the station's altitude was decaying at a rate of about 160 meters (0.1 mile) per day.
 The letter also stated that “orbital status and other information relating to Tiangong 1 will be posted on the website of the Chinese Space Agency.”